-With Halloween fast approaching I thought it would be a good time to share some fun Halloween ideas from Household Items that my blogger friends and I came up with.
+With Halloween fast approaching I thought it would be a good time to share some fun Halloween upcycled craft ideas made using readily available household items.
 They are easy to make so we can all be ready for the big day.

 Who doesn’t have a spare strainer lying around the house?
 Linda of Mixed Kreations came up with this great decor idea using a metal vintage strainer to make a Jack O Lantern.
 What a clever idea for such a pretty face!